-About six years ago I diagnosed myself with wanderlust and about three years ago I diagnosed myself with nomadism, however from right about the time I discovered my passion to be part of something that would contribute to the path of global peace and equality I diagnosed myself as a dreamer.
+About eight years ago I diagnosed myself with wanderlust and about three years ago I diagnosed myself with nomadism, however from right about the time I discovered my passion to be part of something that would contribute to the path of global peace and equality I diagnosed myself as a dreamer.
 ‘They say that I’m a dreamer… but I’m not the only one’.
 I think in that one sentence John Lennon reached out to all the dreamers of the world with a kind of ‘don’t worry, there are other’s like you’ message, giving us all hope that our unattainable dreams would one day become reality.
 So this is me, the nomadic, wanderlusting, dreamer pursuing her journey and following her dreams.
 The following paragraphs will give you a bit of background about some of the events that have shaped who I am today and ultimately led me on this journey.

 I began connecting myself with the world through child sponsorship with World Vision.
 I was only 16 at the time and 10 years on, and much more self-aware, I was able to embark on a journey to meet that sponsored child.
 This was one of the many experiences that gave me a different perspective on the world and that humbled me in ways one cannot imagine unless faced with the same experience.
 The awareness that I gained from my first child sponsorship made me realise that I had a part to play in this world.

 Here is me visiting one of the local villages in Northern Uganda